CMSgov/design-system/.github/ISSUE_TEMPLATE/component-validation-checklist.md

+---
+name: Component validation checklist
+about: To be completed before a component or pattern can be marked as "Ready" in the CMS Design System
+title: ''
+labels: ''
+assignees: ''

+---

 # Component validation checklist

-Here is a checklist of items that need to be completed before a component or pattern can be marked as **Ready** in the CMS Design System.
+To be completed before a component or pattern can be marked as **Ready** in the CMS Design System.

 ## Documentation is complete